MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-getcurrentsystemservername.md

 ### -param BufferSize [in]

 The size of the buffer.
+This size includes the space for the '\0' terminating character.

 ### -param NameSize [out, optional]

 A pointer to the name size.
+This size includes the space for the '\0' terminating character.

 ## -returns